apnadkarni/blt/man/tabset.rst

     A tag is a string associated with a tab.
 They are a useful for referring to groups of tabs.
 Tabs can have any number of tags associated with them.
-There are two built-in tags: "all" and "end".
+There is one built-in tag is "all"".
 Every tab has the tag "all".
-The last tab in the widget has the tag "end".
 Tags may be empty (associated with no tabs).
 A tag may refer to multiple tabs.

 TABSET OPERATIONS